cAPRIcaT3/MoodWave/docs/dataset/planned sentences/sentences.md

-## Sentiment Categories and Examples

-1. **Happiness:**
+## Emotions Sentences

+### Happiness
-   - Example: "I'm sooo thrilled you feel the same way about me—it's, like, super awesome!"
+"Absolutely thrilled you feel the same way—it's seriously fantastic!"

-2. **Disappointment:**
+### Disappointment
-   - Example: "Um, I seriously didn't think you'd go and cheat on me with my own sister.
+"Seriously didn't think you'd go and cheat on me with my sister.
 Like, what the heck?"

-3. **Sadness:**
+### Sadness
-   - Example: "I miss Angela a lot.
-It's just, like, this huge empty feeling that won't go away."
+"Miss Angela a lot.
+It's this huge empty feeling that won't go away."

-4. **Anger:**
+### Anger
-   - Example: "If your brother hadn't helped you out, I would've totally given you a piece of my mind, maybe even more."
+"If your brother hadn't helped you out, I would've given you a piece of my mind, maybe more."

-5. **Worry:**
+### Worry
-   - Example: "I was legit freaking out, thinking something bad might've happened to you.
-It was really, like, stressing me out."
+"I was legit freaking out, thinking something bad might've happened to you.
+It was really stressing me out."

-6. **Fear:**
+### Fear
-   - Example: "Don't come any closer, seriously!
-I'm, like, really scared right now."
+"Don't come any closer, seriously!
+I'm really scared right now."

-7. **Disgust:**
+### Disgust
-   - Example: "Ugh, look at your face!
+"Ugh, look at your face!
 No way am I saying yes to going out with you."

-8. **Agreement:**
+### Agreement
-   - Example: "Alright, cool!
+"Alright, cool!
 That totally works for me, no problem at all."

-9. **Disagreement:**
+### Disagreement
-   - Example: "Nah, can't do that.
-It's, like, not gonna happen, you know?"
+"Nah, can't do that.
+It's not gonna happen, you know?"

-10. **Neutral:**
+### Neutral
-    - Example: "She was actually doing it for you, like, trying to help you out or something."
+"She was actually doing it for you, trying to help you out or something."

-11. **Excitement:**
+### Excitement
-    - Example: "YESSS!
-I never thought my crush would be at the party—it's, like, so freaking amazing!"
+"YESSS!
+I never thought my crush would be at the party—it's so freaking amazing!"

-12. **Pride:**
+### Pride
-    - Example: "There's just no way he's better than me at archery.
+"There's just no way he's better than me at archery.
 I've got the skills, no doubt."

-13. **Assertive:**
+### Assertive
-    - Example: "We seriously need to get out of here, like, right now.
+"We seriously need to get out of here, right now.
 It's not safe."

-14. **Urgency:**
+### Urgency
-    - Example: "We gotta move quickly, okay?
-Before someone spots us and things get, like, really bad!"
+"We gotta move quickly, okay?
+Before someone spots us and things get really bad!"

-15. **Surprise:**
+### Surprise
-    - Example: "WOW, okay!
-That totally caught me off guard, like, I was not expecting that at all."
+"WOW, okay!
+That totally caught me off guard, I was not expecting that at all."

+### Seductive
+"You know, I can't help but notice how we always have these intense moments.
+It's impossible to resist."

+### Frustrated
+"I've been trying to explain this to you for ages, and it feels like you're just not getting it.
+It's beyond irritating."

+### Reminiscent
+"Thinking about those old times with the gang, it's a flood of memories.
+We had some good moments, huh?"

+### Bored
+"I'm just sitting here, staring at the wall.
+It's the most boring thing ever.
+I need something exciting to happen."

+### Shy
+"Um, hey, I wanted to ask if, you know, you'd maybe want to grab a coffee or something?
+It's totally up to you."